geoserver/geoserver.github.io/_posts/2022-11-18-geoserver-2-22-0-released.md

 We would like to thank everyone who helped test the [release candidate]({% post_url 2022-10-19-geoserver-2-22-RC-released %}): Russell Grew, Georg Weickelt, Jukka Rahkonen, David Blasby, Graham Humphries, and everyone too shy to email the public list.

+## Security Considerations

+This release addresses security vulnerabilities and is considered is a recommended upgrade for production systems.

+* CVE-2024-45748 High

+See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ### Natural Earth GeoPackage and workspace